daos-stack/daos/src/control/cmd/daos_server/README.md

 ## Data-Plane Communication

-I/O Server processes communicate with the DAOS Server using UNIX Domain Sockets set up on the storage node.
+I/O Engine processes communicate with the DAOS Server using UNIX Domain Sockets set up on the storage node.

 ### UNIX Domain Socket